 Because the colors change at different times across the island, we'll match your route to your exact travel dates, so you catch the best spots at the right time.

-Just outside Sapporo, this hot spring town is perfect for fall.
-Soak in an open-air bath as red leaves surround the valley.
-If you want a broader we recommend the autumn foliage sightseeing bus or cable car for a broader view.
+Jozankei Onsen (Early to Mid-October): Just outside Sapporo, this hot spring town is perfect for fall.
+Enjoy soaking in an open-air bath as red leaves surround the valley

-Here you will get a more dramatic experience: steaming volcanic vents and colorful leaves side by side.
-The contrast between misty geysers and red maples is surreal—and unforgettable.
+Noboribetsu Hell Valley (Mid to Late October): Here you will get a more dramatic experience: steaming volcanic vents and colorful leaves side by side

-This crater lake is known for its crystal-clear blue water.
+Lake Shikotsu (Early to Mid-October): This crater lake is known for its crystal-clear blue water.
 In fall, golden forests reflect on the surface like a painting.
+If you're visiting in early October, don't miss the Shikotsu Autumn Foliage Festival.

-Fukuoka - Your Last Chance to See Fall Colors This Year
+8. Fukuoka - Your Last Chance to See Fall Colors This Year

 If you miss the foliage in Tokyo or Kyoto, no worries!.
 You have your last chance this year in Fukuoka.
 You can still catch vivid reds and golds here well into early December.